hashicorp/terraform-provider-azurerm/website/docs/r/app_service_slot.html.markdown

 * `auto_swap_slot_name` - (Optional) The name of the slot to automatically swap to during deployment

+* `acr_use_managed_identity_credentials` - (Optional) Are Managed Identity Credential used for Azure Container Registry pull

+* `acr_user_managed_identity_client_id` - (Optional) If using User Managed Identity, the User Managed Identity Client Id

+~> **NOTE:** When using User Managed Identity with Azure Container Registry the Identity will need to have the [ACRPull role assigned](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication-managed-identity#example-1-access-with-a-user-assigned-identity)

 ---

 A `cors` block supports the following: